 Why?
 Just for starters: How many of your clients can qualify for both homes (no rental income for the house getting the bridge loan; and has enough of a down payment for the new home, with no seller proceeds available from the sale of their current residence home).
 Virtually none!

-Here were some of their favorite responses to this common objection.
+Here are some of their favorite responses to this common objection.

 1) If you wait until you find that perfect home, you might have to sell your home for less for a “quick escrow” because you don’t want to lose the house you found.

-2) Unless you are able to buy without a home sale contingency, having your home ready for sale and on the market is critical to secure your next purchase.
+2) Unless you can buy without a home sale contingency, having your home ready for sale and on the market is critical to secure your next purchase.

-3) Our listing agreement encompasses that prep time, getting photos, staging if necessary.
-Don’t you want to know what you will have to work within the sell-side?
+3) Our listing agreement encompasses prep time, getting photos, and staging if necessary.
+Don’t you want to know what you must work with in the sell-side?

-4) Making an offer contingent on selling your home puts you at the bottom of the heap in the event of multiples buyers.
+4) Making an offer contingent on selling your home puts you at the bottom of the heap in the event of multiple buyers.

-Similarly, you will be in a relatively weak position when negotiating your own sale price as well as when dealing with repairs/appraisal, all due to the pressure from timelines you invite by entering into a contingent purchase.
+Similarly, you will be in a relatively weak position when negotiating your own sale price and when dealing with repairs/appraisal, all due to the pressure from timelines you invite by entering into a contingent purchase.

 Consider Unconventional Contingencies